 What Are Lowlights?

-They may sound similar but there is a world of difference between lowlights and highlights.
 In many ways, these two hair color techniques are the opposites of each other.
 Let’s look at some of the significant differences between highlights and lowlights:

 Top 5 Styling Ideas For Highlights